alsoGAMER/BotBase/README.md

 - Once that is done, copy `BotBase/config.example.py` as `config.py` and edit your `config.py` module with a text editor and start changing the default settings
 - The first thing you might want to do is change the `API_ID`, `API_HASH`, and `BOT_TOKEN` global variables.
 Check [this page](https://my.telegram.org/apps) and log in with your Telegram account to create an `API_ID`/`API_HASH` pair by registering a new application.
 For the bot token, just create one with [BotFather](https://telegram.me/BotFather).

-**Note**: The configuration file is still a python file and when it will be imported any python code that you typed inside it will be executed, so be careful!
-If you need to perform pre-startup operations it is advised to do them in the `if __name__ == "main":` block inside `bot.py`, before `bot.start()`
+**Note**: The configuration file is still a python file, and when it will be imported any python code that you typed inside it will be executed, so be careful.
+If you need to perform pre-startup operations it is advised to do them in the `if __name__ == "main":` block inside `bot.py`, before `await bot.start()`

 Once you're done configuring, move to the top-level directory of the project and run `python3 bot.py`